hammerheim-game/hammerheim-rules/8-scenarios.md

 proceeds clockwise around the table from there.
 The Trolls will always go last.

 ##### Ending the game
-When all warbands but one have routed, the last remaining warband may continue to attempt to clear the area of Trolls.
-(Limit: 2 turns).
+When all warbands but one have routed, the last remaining warband has two turns to attempt to clear the area of remaining Trolls.
 If they fail to clear the area then the scenario is a draw.

 If all the Trolls are dead and only one warband remains, then they win the scenario.